 *Our Crossings Tip: It always amazes me how many times Edinburgh castle comes into view while walking around the city.
 Head over to Grassmarket and find the Vennel from where you can make a cool picture of the castle.

-There are several paths leading to the top of the hill; for easy access walk to the far end of Princess Street past the Waverly Station and then go to either Regent Road on the Southside or Royal Terrace on the Northside.
+Several paths are leading to the top of the hill; for easy access walk to the far end of Princess Street past the Waverly Station and then go to either Regent Road on the Southside or Royal Terrace on the Northside.

 #3.
 Wander around Leith